jdolan/quetoo/README.md

 ## Overview

-[_Quetoo_](http://quetoo.org) is a Free first person shooter for Mac, PC and Linux.
+[_Quetoo_](http://quetoo.org) is a free first person shooter for Mac, PC and Linux.
 Our goal is to bring the fun of oldschool deathmatch to a new generation of gamers.
+We're pwning nubz, one rail slug at a time.

 ## Features